Shorting in Speculative Markets: Speculation

 Next, we compare the dynamic equilibrium price $p_{\dyn}:=P(0)$ at time $t=0$ with the static equilibrium price $p_{\sta}$.
 For the latter to be well-defined, we assume throughout that the supply $s$ is constant.
 We discuss two options that are present under dynamic trading and are valued by agents---the resale and delay options---and the effect on prices of eliminating these options by forcing agents to trade only at time zero.
 In particular, we shall see that the ordering of $p_{\dyn}$ and $p_{\sta}$ may be different than in the earlier models.

 Previous papers, starting with \cite{harrisonkreps78}, considered models with risk-neutral agents that face a constant marginal cost-of-carry for long positions (the interest rate) and cannot sell short.
 In such models, it is known that the dynamic equilibrium price exceeds the static one, and the difference is attributed to the ``resale option.''
-Indeed, the possibility of reselling the asset increases the price---agents may want to buy today in order to resell to agents that are more optimistic tomorrow.
-In these ``classical'' models, agents may also choose to delay their purchases, because they believe that while today's price exceeds their marginal valuation, in some states of the world tomorrow's prices may be more favorable.
+The possibility of reselling the asset increases the price---agents may want to buy today in order to resell to agents that are more optimistic tomorrow.
+In these ``classical'' models, agents may also plan to buy additional units of the asset in some future states of the world.
 This possibility however does not alter the ranking between the dynamic and static equilibrium prices.

-Indeed, since agents are risk-neutral and the marginal cost of carrying a long position is independent of the size of the position, we may assume generically that only one type $i$ would acquire the asset in the static equilibrium.
+Indeed, since agents are risk-neutral and the marginal cost of carrying a long position is independent of the size of the position, we may assume generically that only one type $i$ would acquire the asset in the static equilibrium and pay its marginal valuation at time zero.
 When re-trading is allowed, $i$'s marginal valuation for holding the full supply of the asset at time zero is at least as large, since an agent can always choose a buy-and-hold strategy.
 As the market price must exceed the marginal valuation of any type, the dynamic equilibrium price must exceed the static equilibrium price.

 The next two results confirm this intuition by showing how this mechanism carries over to limiting cases of our model.
-First, we show that when there is no cost for long positions, the dynamic price exceeds the static one.
+First, we show that when the marginal cost of long positions is constant, the dynamic price exceeds the static one.
 This holds even when shorting is allowed, because in this extreme case, only the most optimistic agents contribute to the price formation, just like in the classical models (see also Propositions~\ref{pr:limitLong} and~\ref{pr:limitStatic}).

 \begin{proposition} In the limit $\alpha_{+}\to \infty$, the dynamic equilibrium price dominates the static price: $ p_{\dyn}^{\infty} \geq p_{\sta}^{\infty}. $ \end{proposition}